Detention of Patrick Zaki

-Patrick George Zaki is a Coptic Egyptian postgraduate student at the University of Bologna, Italy, who was detained in Egypt from 7 February 2020 until 9 December 2021.
-Zaki is pursuing an Erasmus Mundus Master’s Degree in Women and Gender Studies at the University of Bologna.
-He also conducts research and advocacy on gender issues and human rights for the Egyptian Initiative for Personal Rights (EIPR), a human rights organization based in Cairo.
+Patrick George Zaki is a Coptic Egyptian who was a postgraduate student at the University of Bologna, Italy, when he was detained in Egypt from 7 February 2020 until 9 December 2021.
+Zaki was pursuing an Erasmus Mundus Master’s Degree in Women and Gender Studies at the University of Bologna.
+He also has conducted research and advocacy on gender issues and human rights for the Egyptian Initiative for Personal Rights (EIPR), a human rights organization based in Cairo.

 On 9 December 2021, Zaki was released from prison, although the charges against him were not dropped.
+Zaki was eventually sentenced to three years in prison on 18 July 2023, but was pardoned by Egyptian President Abdel Fattah el-Sisi and released the following day.

 Arrest

 Zaki was arrested on arriving at Cairo International Airport when he returned home from Bologna for a short family visit.
 The National Security Agency of Egypt reportedly arrested Zaki, interrogated him about his time in Italy and his human rights work, and took him to an undisclosed location.
 He has been detained on charges including "disseminating false news" and "inciting to protest".
 According to his lawyer, National Security Agency (NSA) officers kept him blindfolded and handcuffed throughout his 17 hours’ interrogation at the airport and then at an undisclosed NSA location in Mansoura, where they questioned him about his human rights work and what he was doing in Italy.
 During interrogation, he was allegedly frequently threatened, beaten on his stomach and back and tortured with electric shocks.